Gas Safety Certificates and Plumbing Repairs: What Are A Landlord’s Responsibilities?

 Carbon monoxide detectors are recommended for all homes with gas or oil heaters and boilers, but you do not legally have to supply one.

-Landlords need to arrange an annual gas safety inspection to be carried out by a registered Gas engineer in Northampton.
+Landlords need to arrange an annual gas safety inspection to be carried out by a registered Gas engineer.
 When this inspection is carried out you will receive a Landlord’s Gas Safety Certificate (CP12) which will be valid for twelve months.

 If a problem is found with any of the gas installations in the home, they will be made safe by disconnecting faulty equipment and arranging for your gas supply to be cut off.